Giovani-Pedroso/Giovani-Pedroso/README.md

 ### Hi there 👋 my name is Giovani I am a electrical engineer

 - 🔭 I’m currently look for a work
-- 🌱 I’m currently learning Kivy, STM32 Cortex-m3, FreeRtos an PICs 18f
+- 🌱 I’m currently learning Kivy, STM32 Cortex-m3, FreeRtos and PICs 18f
 - 😄 Pronouns: He/Him
 - 📫 How to reach me:
   - Email: giovanisfpv@gmail.com